-"Fancy” isn't what comes to mind when most people hear the words “happy hour."
-But in Phoenix there are several high-class eateries and drinkeries that'll let you indulge without overindulging your wallet — provided you stop by in between specific hours of the day.
 At these establishments, you can sample beef tartar, truffle fries, and fancy finger foods while sipping stiff cocktails and bubbly for a fraction of the price.
 It’s truly the best of both worlds.
-So, without further ado, here's where to head in the Valley for high-class happy hours without the high prices.

 Jade Bar at Sanctuary on Camelback Mountain Resort and Spa5700 East McDonald Drive, Paradise Valley

 4 to 6 p.m.
 Sunday to Thursday Happy hour at Jade Bar is a scene.
 Bartenders mix and garnish drinks with bravado.
-Patrons sip and eye-flirt, looking fabulous while surrounded by the green glow from the jade onyx bar and the panoramic views of Camelback Mountain.
-You may come for the happy hour pours — all eight of Jade’s specialty cocktails are just $9; ditto for the butter burger, a stacked Angus beef behemoth on a billowy house-made bun that might just be the best burger you've had in a while — but you’ll stay for the vibe.
+Patrons sip and flirt, looking fabulous while surrounded by the green glow from the jade onyx bar and the panoramic views of Camelback Mountain.
+You may come for the happy hour pours — which cover sips like sparkling rose ($10) and cocktails like the Glasgow Kiss ($10) made with whisky, absinthe, and cherry liqueur, plus elevated eats including shrimp cocktail ($4.50) and shishito peppers ($10) — but you’ll stay for the vibe.

 Citizen Public House7111 East Fifth Avenue.
 Scottsdale

-4 to 6 p.m. daily The bar at Citizen Public House, a four-sided centerpiece, is perfect for people watching, an ultimate gathering spot.
-Sidle up during happy hour for a half-priced draft beer, featured wine ($6), or one of the stiff barrel-aged cocktails Citizen is known for ($8).
-Pours are generous and the bar bites — heirloom popcorn bathed in bacon fat ($3.50), beer cheese fondue ($6), and carne asada tacos with charred tomatillo salsa ($12) — are flavorful.
-Tuesday through Thursday raises the bar with raw oysters.
-Slurp, sip, and savor the “Social Hour” vibe.
+4 to 6 p.m. daily The bar at Citizen Public House, a four-sided centerpiece perfect for people watching, is the ultimate gathering spot.
+Sidle up during “Social Hour” for half-priced draft beer, featured wine ($6), or one of the stiff barrel-aged cocktails Citizen is known for ($8).
+Or go rogue with “Dealer’s Choice” ($8) and let the bar team work their magic.
+Pours are generous and the bar bites — heirloom popcorn bathed in bacon fat ($3.50), beer cheese fondue ($7.50), and hush puppies with chipotle aioli ($8) — are super flavorful.

 Toro Latin Restaurant & Rum Bar7020 North Hayden Road, Scottsdale